aymanaboghonim/elmentor-landing-page/docs/SRS.md

 ### Specific Content & Assets Required
 * **Elmentor Circles Diagram (Visual Asset):**
     * Asset Name: `elmentor-circles.png`
-    * Path: `src/assets/images/elmentor-circles.png` (Asset is present in the project).
+    * Path: `src/assets/images/elmentor-circles.png`
     * This diagram visually represents the layered structure of the community (Outer to Inner).
 * **List of Circles with Official Descriptions (Text Content - to be displayed alongside or near the diagram, not as part of the image):**
     * **Audience:** "External followers to our community who engage with us from the outside."
-    * **Guests:** "Temporary participants who might visit the community occasionally."
+    * **Guests:** "Individuals who have shown interest and are exploring the community, but are not yet full members."
-    * **Members:** "Permanent members actively involved in the community's activities."
+    * **Members:** "Active participants who contribute to and benefit from the community’s activities and resources."
-    * **GAs (Group Advisory):** "Responsible for guiding and supporting the members."
+    * **GAs (General Associates):** "Members who have taken on additional responsibilities and contribute to the community’s growth and operations."
-    * **LGAs (Lead Group Advisory):** "Oversee both the Group Advisory and members."
+    * **LGAs (Lead General Associates):** "Senior members who lead initiatives, mentor others, and help shape the community’s direction."
     * **Executives:** "Responsible for all levels, ensuring the overall direction and success of the community."
-* **(Optional but Recommended for UX):** The section might also visually highlight "Key Elements That Determine Which Circle an Individual in" (e.g., Genuine & True Value, Technical & Professional Skills, etc.) as separate text points if space and design allow, to complement the understanding of the circles.
+* **(Optional but Recommended for UX):** The section might also visually highlight "Key Elements That Determine Which Circle an Individual is In" (e.g., Genuine & True Value, Technical & Professional Skills, etc.) as separate text points if space and design allow, to complement the understanding of the circles.
 (For now, focus on displaying the diagram and the 6 circle descriptions).

 ### Functional Requirements (if any)
 * The `elmentor-circles.png` diagram should be displayed clearly and prominently.